Saving Electricity home

 Well-positioned shade trees can reduce indoor temperatures by up to 20 degrees and energy use by up to 40%.

-This one isn't usually called for because it doesn't give a lot of bang for the buck.
+While a whole-house fan sucks air through your whole house (see "Alternatives", above), an attic fan sucks air only through the attic.
+Attic fans aren't usually called for because they don't give a lot of bang for the buck.
 First of all, if your attic is properly insulated, then the effect of the fan won't be that great.
 (And if your attic isn't properly insulated, getting insulation put in is more important than installing a fan.)

 Second, if you normally use air conditioning, then the fan could actually draw cool air from the living space into the attic, if your light fixtures, ducts, and attic access aren't well-sealed.
 Third, in rare cases attic fans could actually backdraft combustible gases through the house.
 And finally, the electrical cost of running the fan will likely exceed the energy savings from cooling.
 You could get a solar fan, but in that case the payback period would likely be a long time.